-The Agreement shall become effective as of the date of the issuance of the Confirmation Sheet prescribed by JAXA in response to an application by the Research Organization.
+1. The Agreement shall become effective as of the date of the issuance of the Confirmation Sheet prescribed by JAXA in response to an application by the Research Organization.
 Period of the Agreement shall be the period described in the Confirmation Sheet issued by JAXA.
+In case of a conflict between the Confirmation Sheet and this Agreement, the terms and conditions stipulated in the Confirmation Sheet will supersede this Agreement.

-However, provided that JAXA approves an extension of the research period in the Annual Evaluation and the Parties mutually agree upon the amount to be paid by JAXA for such extended period; further provided, however, the Research Organization shall submit a renewal Application Form to JAXA and JAXA shall issue a new Confirmation Sheet; the Research Organization may renew the Agreement by one fiscal year and the same shall apply thereafter.
+2. The Research Organization may renew the Agreement by one fiscal year, provided that JAXA approves an extension of the research period in the Annual Evaluation and the Parties mutually agree upon the amount to be paid by JAXA for such extended period; further provided, however, the Research Organization shall submit a renewal Application Form to JAXA and JAXA shall issue a new Confirmation Sheet.
+Thereafter the procedure shall be the same as above..